‘Double Red Ripe Tomatoes’

 On Thursday at 7 p.m., a Green Incentives class will tell you all about alternative energy sources and saving money through tax credits, rebates, and other incentives.

 On Saturday at 11 a.m., at the Seal the Deal – Weatherproofing Your Home course, you can learn how to make your place warmer through inexpensive, easy-to-do project such as caulking, weatherstripping, and adding window films and insulation.

 Love those?
 Come back the same time the following Saturday to learn how to clear the air and make a healthier home.
 And stay happy and warm.

 If your New Year’s resolutions included “get in shape” or “try something new,” you may want to check out Winter Free Week at Blue Heron Wellness in Silver Spring.
 Free classes run through Sunday.

 They include everything from belly dancing and hoop dance to Soul Camp, a boot camp class that explores all styles of movement to unleash inner strength, to NIA, an expressive, barefooted, dance/fitness practice that combines elements from Tai Chi, Tae-Kwon-Do, jazz, Duncan dance, yoga and Aikido.

-You can also learn about acupuncture and Chinese herbs, Reiki and reflexology, Shiatsu and Thai massage.
+You can also learn more about MTHFR and folic acid toxicity, acupuncture and Chinese herbs, Reiki and reflexology, Shiatsu and Thai massage.
 And of course much more…that is, if you resolve to go.

 ‘Sharing the Road’